Culinary School of Lakeshore Technical College

 If you are creative, enjoy the constantly evolving food service industry, work well with people, and have a love of food, the Lakeshore Culinary Institute may be the best place to launch your career.
 Graduates of the program become chefs, independent restaurateurs, bakers or pastry chefs, sales staff for the food industry, food service managers, and corporate chefs.
 Employment outlook for graduates is expected to grow faster than the average for all occupations.
 For more information go to: Lakeshore Culinary Institute.
-Interested prospective students are welcome to tour the Lakeshore Culinary Institute.
-Contact the Restaurant Manager to make arrangements.
-920.457.9050.
+For more information about becoming a Culinary Arts Student please contact a LTC Career Coach at 920.693.1162.

 New 10-credit Baking Certificate